 It's still not a perfect experience though - there's still a substantial amount of lag when playing, even on the Xbox One X, and controls are a little unintuitive.
 The good news is that the team is working on it, and the quality of the Xbox One port should improve over time.

-Following the incredible success of PlayerUnknown's Battlegrounds on PC, the multiplayer shooter is set to make an appearance on smartphones soon.
-The catch?
-It'll only be available in China - initially, anyway.
-There are two in development - one developed by Timi Studio, which is said to offer an arcade-y version of the game for mobile users, while the full PUBG port is being handled by Tencent, the same company that is working on the localised version of the full game for the Chinese market.
+Following the incredible success of PlayerUnknown's Battlegrounds on PC, the multiplayer shooter has finally made its debut outside of China, where the game launched initially.
+The full PUBG port was developed by Tencent, the same company that is working on the localised version of the full game for the Chinese market.

 Is PUBG down?